zhaocz2015/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software under the GPL.

-there is something here